 Hike as you would to the Book.
 Break right towards the base of the cliff.
 J-Crack looks just as it sounds- the area surrounding this climb is the J-Crack Slab.
 Several climbs also exist on large boulders below that include their own specific directions.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for J-Crack Slab Area:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for J-Crack Slab Area:

 Femp 5.9 5c 17 VI 17 HVS 5a Trad, 3 pitches

 J-Crack 5.9 5c 17 VI 17 HVS 5a Trad, 4 pitches

 The Cavity 5.10b 6a+ 19 VII- 19 E2 5b Trad, 1 pitch